AJSINVEST/AJSINVEST/README.md

 - 👋 Hi, I’m @AJSINVEST
 - 👀 I’m interested in design
-- 💞️ I’m can design any type of your choose
+- 💞️ I can design any type of your choose
 - 📫 How to reach me call my number
 - ☎️ 08038682233
 - ☎️ email on adisaabduljeleel@gmail.com